 Figure 3-5, Pedestrian and Paving Plan, shows the location of sidewalks, pedestrian pathways, and enhanced vehicular pavement in the Plan area.
 Paving on site includes a 'Standard Pedestrian Pavement' and an 'Enhanced Vehicular Pavement.'
 Sidewalks and pedestrian pathways, composed of the Standard Pedestrian Pavement, as shown on Figure 3-5, are located along the west side of North Sunnyside Avenue, the south side of streets A, B, and C, and the west side of Carter Avenue creating a connection from Street A to the public park (potential material options are called out on Figure 3-5).
 A pedestrian path extending from the east side of Carter Avenue will provide pedestrian access to Bailey Canyon Wilderness Park.
-In addition, as detailed in Appendix 3B, proposed off-site improvements, which will include a sidewalk along the north side of Carter Avenue just outside of the

-Plan area boundaries, will provide pedestrian access to the entrance/parking lot of Bailey Canyon Wilderness Park from the Plan area and increase pedestrian connectivity to the Plan area.
-(Refer to Appendix 3B, Offsite Improvement Plan, for additional details regarding the proposed off-site widening of Carter Avenue.)
+In addition, as detailed in the Specific Plan EIRAppendix 3B, proposed off-site improvements, which will include a sidewalk along the north side of Carter Avenue just outside of the Plan area boundaries, will provide pedestrian access to the entrance/parking lot of Bailey Canyon Wilderness Park from the Plan area and increase pedestrian connectivity to the Plan area.
+(Refer to Figure 3-11, Proposed Off Site Improvements, and Figure 3-12, Carter Avenue Appendix 3B.
+Offsite Improvement Plan, of the Specific Plan EIR for for additional details regarding the proposed off-site widening of Carter Avenue.)